 The application for the waiver will not only need to include Form I-601A and the fee, but copies of documents proving all of the eligibility factors on the list above, and ideally including a personal statement from you laying out the situation and describing the hardship that your documents are meant to prove.

-For help preparing this application, it can be well worth enlisting the services of an experienced immigration attorney.
+For help preparing a waiver application, it can be well worth enlisting the services of an experienced immigration attorney.
 That's especially true because this is an application that involves much more than filling out forms.
 The attorney can help assess the evidence and gather and draft convincing documents to support your argument for the waiver.